danielorlando97/me-learning-english/9-exe.md

 - What color is jeans of Patrick and Alex?\
   They're dark brown or chocolate brown, but never are dark blue

+## B P23 E2 B

+- What are your favorite color?\
+   My favorite colors are dark blue and light green

+- What is her favorite color? \
+  It's brown

+- What is his favorite color? \
+  His favorite color is pink

+- What are our favorite color?\
+  Our favorite colors are red and yellow

+## B P23 E2 B

+- The coat is dark brown
+- The tie is dark blue and blue
+- The shirt is pink
+- The belt and shoes are black
+- The raincoat is beige
+- The dress is violet
+- Her skirt, jacket and high heels are black
+- The hat and jeans are blue
+- The sweater is red
+- The boots are dark brown
+- The cap and shorts are green, but shorts is dark green
+- The socks are brown and dark green
+- The t-shirt is yellow, light brown and brown
+- The swimsuits are blue and green

+## What color is the ... ask about things in the class

+- What color is that book bag?\
+  The book bag is black

+- What color is this pent?\
+  This pent is blue

+- What color are those tables?\
+  They're dark brown

+- What color are these jeans?\
+  These jeans are light blue

+- What color are these notebooks?\
+  They are white